7 Tips for Seasonal Depression (SADD)

 Tend to your gut health.
-The gut-brain axis is key.
-Brain-fog is usually caused by an imbalance in the gut.
-Eat fermentable fibers and avoid alcohol as it can increase intestinal permeability.
-This can set off an immune response and increase inflammation which contributes to depression.
+The gut-brain axis is key to feeling good.
+Brain fog is usually caused by an imbalance in the gut.
+Eat fermentable fibers and have avoid alcohol as it increases intestinal permeability.
+This sets off an immune response that can increase inflammation which contributes to depression.

 Neurotransmitters are produced in the gut.
 Depending on what kind of depression your experience you may benefit from specific dietary or supplement support while treating the gut.
 Melatonin is affected adversely by bright light at night.
 It works with serotonin to regulate the sleep/wake cycle.

 Get moving.
 Exercise feels good.
 Serotonin is one of the neurotransmitters that we know increases when we move.
 Choose activities that you enjoy and try new ones that are more suited for the season.

 Reflect.
 The winter is an excellent time to cultivate creativity and develop a gratitude or meditation practice.
 Enjoy warm drinks, cozy fires and enough social time to balance out the stillness.

 Lab Tests Can Provide Important Insight for Treatment

 For my patients, I want to see their vitamin D status especially if they have been supplementing.
 This is a standard blood test.
 Vitamin D can be problematic if too high or too low.
 I also like to see a urine organic acids test to see how neurotransmitter production is functioning.
 Basic gut testing always helps whether or not there are gut symptoms.
 Cortisol, melatonin and inflammatory markers like cross-reactive protein also give important insight when it comes to treating the root cause of depression.